-The Society was formed in October 1981 and work on the site commenced in March 1983.___By September 1983 the Mayor of Box Hill was able to open the Clubroom and Engine Shed.___By October 1985 sufficient track had been laid and site works completed to enable the railway to be opened for Public Running.
+The Society was formed in October 1981 and work on the site commenced in March 1983.___By September 1983 the Mayor of Box Hill was able to open the Clubroom and Engine Shed.___By October 1985 sufficient track had been laid and site works completed to enable the railway to be opened for Public running.

-The trains that are featured in the Locomotive Register are, for the most part, constructed by the Society's members in their spare time over a period of many years.___The locomotives operating on the railway are mostly powered by steam, but petrol, diesel and electrically powered units are also to be seen.
+The trains that are featured in the Locomotive Register are, for the most part, constructed by the Society's Members in their spare time over a period of many years.___The locomotives operating on the Box Hill track are mostly powered by steam, but petrol, diesel and electrically powered units are also to be seen.

-The Society is a non-profit organisation and its members provide their labor in a voluntary capacity.
+The Society is a non-profit organisation and its Members provide their labor in a voluntary capacity.
 Proceeds from fares charged on Public Run days are used to administer the club, improve and maintain the railway and to assist Charity groups mainly within the City of Whitehorse.